tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/监控告警/获取监控数据_intl_en.md

 ![](https://main.qcloudimg.com/raw/3eb231b336c9325ae16bfe2937e41b39.png)

 ## Cloud Monitor Console Method
 Log in to the [Cloud Monitor console](https://console.cloud.tencent.com/monitor/overview) to view CLB monitoring data.
-Click **Cloud Load Balancer**(https://console.cloud.tencent.com/monitor/clb) on the left sidebar, and then click the ID/name of the CLB instance to access its monitoring details page.
+Click **[Cloud Load Balancer](https://console.cloud.tencent.com/monitor/clb)** on the left sidebar, and then click the ID/name of the CLB instance to access its monitoring details page.
 You can view the monitoring data of the CLB instance and expand its drop-down list to view the listener and real server monitoring information.

 ## API Method
 Use the `GetMonitorData` API to get the monitoring data of all products.
-For more information, see [GetMonitorData](https://intl.cloud.tencent.com/document/product/248/33881), [Public Network CLB Monitoring Metrics](https://intl.cloud.tencent.com/document/product/248/10997), [Private Network CLB Layer-4 Protocol](https://intl.cloud.tencent.com/document/product/248/39529), and [Layer-7 Protocol](https://intl.cloud.tencent.com/document/product/248/39530).
+For more information, see [GetMonitorData](https://intl.cloud.tencent.com/document/product/248/33881), [Public Network CLB Monitoring Metrics](https://intl.cloud.tencent.com/document/product/248/10997), [Private Network CLB](https://intl.cloud.tencent.com/document/product/248/39529).